Holiday injury and illness in Bulgaria

 Who’s to blame for my ruined holiday?

-If you were on a package holiday in Bulgaria and suffered an illness or accident that wasn’t your fault, then under The Package Travel Regulations 1992 (PTRs) you may be able to claim compensation from your tour operator.
+If you were on a package holiday in Bulgaria and suffered an illness or accident that wasn’t your fault, then under The Package Travel and Linked Travel Arrangements Regulations 2018 you may be able to claim compensation from your tour operator.
 The PTRs make your tour operator responsible for any service or facility that they and any of their third party suppliers provide, meaning that they need to take reasonable steps to keep you safe.

 Because of this, if you suffer an injury or illness that occurred as a result of the negligence of any aspect of your package holiday that you paid a single price for in the UK, your tour operator could still be to blame.